Environmental Justice Subscribe

 Religious Environmentalists

 This month I want to highlight the various groups that continue to do amazing work throughout the various faith communities.
 Coming together as Jewish environmentalists to collaborate and share ideas is crucial, but I am also a strong believer in working with other faith communities, especially when it comes to advocacy.
-The following are several groups I think do fantastic work and can be excellent partners and/or resources in connection with environmental learning and activism: GreenFaith (http://greenfaith.org/): GreenFaith has an amazing fellowship program for faith leaders and certification program for houses of worship.
-As they ...
+The following are several groups I think do fantastic work and can be excellent partners and/or resources in connection with environmental learning and activism: GreenFaith (http://greenfaith.org/): GreenFaith has an amazing fellowship program ...

 Cranberry Shabbat with Mayan Tikvah